Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 * Tested the Donate Button and Social Media icons to make sure they open the correct pages in a new tab on the browser.

-* Tested carousel arrows move to the next image correctly and increase the size of the arrows to make it more visible.
+* Tested carousel arrows move to the next image correctly.

-* Tested Name and Email to check the input were required.
+* Tested Name and Email input were required.

 * Tested Name, Phone Number, and Email request the right input.
-Not allowing you to put numbers on the name or leave the email without a "@"
+Not allowing you to put numbers on the name or leave the email without a "@".

-* Tested radio buttons to make sure only one option can be selected
+* Tested radio buttons to make sure only one option can be selected and one of them is required.

 ## Deployment